Last updated 11 August, 2022.

 - Volume = High

-A high volume of customers who purchase through a self-service platform for a low-price and with low-cost acquisition.
+A high volume of customers who purchase through a self-service platform for a low-price and with a low-cost acquisition.

 Don’t be deceived by the name, this is by no means an easy mission.
 However, if you’re able to execute well, then a no or low-touch sales process that has been highly automated and enables your SMB and mid-market customers to make self-service purchases will provide a solid strategic foundation for you to grow your SaaS company.